Thala254/afya/README.md

 ## About The Project

-**Next.js E-commerce** is an example online shop built with React.js and Keystone.js.
+**Afya Bora** is an example online shop built with React.js and Keystone.js.

 ### Built With